What is the role of collaborative design in building products?

 Now it is time to dive into the events and activities in Agile that assist in promoting collaborative design.

-A retrospective is a meeting where the entire software development team revisit old product development projects in order to understand past best practices and failures (if they were).
+A retrospective is a meeting where the entire software development team revisit old product development projects to understand past best practices and failures (if they were).
 With respect to collaborative design, these activities can be run to validate the success of past product designs based on user feedback.

 The Overview of the Powerful Collaborative Design Strategies